28 Jun Blockchain, Artificial Intelligence and IoT – Ready for new models of business?

 You can review the topic first in Italian as part of my videoblog Diritto al Digitale below and in English in the article

-The shift that is happening in any business can be quite well represented in the image below of a “pizza as a service“.
+The shift that is happening in the models of business can be quite well represented in the image below of a “pizza as a service“.
 Even the more traditional businesses might turn into a service if for instance, products are no longer purchased as part of specific order, but on the basis of a monthly fee which is calculated on the needs of the purchaser through sensors that collect information on the actual consumption of each product.

 Who is the owner of IoT data?